-A SOC 2 or SOC 3 report will provide your customers with data to understand any risk they face by outsourcing to your company.
-Both reports provide assurance on compliance or operations—are your controls effective for delivering your service to your customers.
+A SOC 2 or SOC 3 report will provide your customers with verification that you’re control environment is designed and operating to protect them.
+Both reports provide assurance on compliance and operations—letting them know that your controls are effective for delivering your service to your customers.
 Built on the AICPA’s Trust Service Principles, these audits focus on controls relevant to:

 - Processing integrity

-SOC 2 and SOC 3 reports are similar, except that the SOC 3 report does not contain the details contained in a SOC 2 report.
+SOC 2 and SOC 3 reports are similar, except that the SOC 3 report is a public document largely used for marketing.